Toddler play: why it’s important for emotional development

 - struggle to keep their frustration under control sometimes – you might see some tantrums.

-By the age of three years, most toddlers start to feel emotions like guilt and shame.
-Listening to your child when they want to talk and giving them plenty of reassurance and support can help your child understand these new feelings.
+By the age of 3 years, most toddlers start to feel emotions like guilt and shame.
+Listening to your toddler when they want to talk and giving them plenty of reassurance and support can help your toddler understand these new feelings.

 Play ideas to encourage toddler emotions

 Play is one of the best ways for young children to practise understanding, expressing and managing their feelings.
-Great ways to encourage this include:
+Here are ideas:

-- playing and sharing with children of all ages
+- Play and share with children of all ages.

-- imaginative play with puppets, toys or old clothes – for example, your child could pretend to care for a baby doll or bravely rescue toys from a tree
+- Try imaginative play with puppets, toys or old clothes.
+For example, your toddler could pretend to care for a teddy bear or bravely rescue toys from a tree.

-- singing and dancing – for example, ‘If you’re happy and you know it, clap your hands’
+- Sing and dance.
+For example, you could try ‘If you’re happy and you know it, clap your hands’.

-- messy play with sand, mud or paints – your toddler can happily slap sand or stomp in mud, or make big, angry paint strokes
+- Try messy play with sand, mud or paints.
+Your toddler can happily slap sand, stomp in mud or make big, angry paint strokes.

-- reading stories that feature characters who are experiencing feelings that your toddler is also going through – for example, the When I’m Feeling series by Trace Moroney
+- Read stories that feature characters who are experiencing feelings that your toddler is also going through.
+For example, try the When I’m Feeling series by Trace Moroney.

-- outdoor play in a park or open space where your toddler can run, tumble or roll around to let out their emotions
+- Play outdoors in a park or open space where your toddler can run, tumble or roll around to let out their emotions.

-- letting your toddler take the lead with play.
-But even when your child wants to lead, you still have an important role in helping your child cope with strong emotions like frustration or disappointment.
+- Let your toddler take the lead with play.
+But even when your toddler wants to lead, you still have an important role in helping your toddler cope with strong emotions like frustration or disappointment.

-It’s a good idea to talk with your child and family health nurse or GP if your child shows no sign of separation anxiety and has no preference for familiar faces by 18 months.
+It’s a good idea to talk with your child and family health nurse or GP if your toddler shows no sign of separation anxiety or has no preference for familiar faces by 18 months, or if your toddler doesn’t come to you for affection or comfort by 2 years old.
 Also see your GP or nurse if you’re concerned about any other aspect of your toddler’s development.